awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-configuration.md

 # Configuring the X\-Ray SDK for Java<a name="xray-sdk-java-configuration"></a>

-The X\-Ray SDK for Java provides a class named `AWSXRay` that provides the global recorder, a `TracingHandler` that you can use to instrument your code\.
+The X\-Ray SDK for Java includes a class named `AWSXRay` that provides the global recorder\.
+This is a `TracingHandler` that you can use to instrument your code\.
 You can configure the global recorder to customize the `AWSXRayServletFilter` that creates segments for incoming HTTP calls\.

 **Topics**
 + [Service Plugins](#xray-sdk-java-configuration-plugins)